cdklabs/cdk-skylight/API.md

 public addAdDependency(adParametersStore: IAwsManagedMicrosoftAdParameters): void
 ```

-Method to configure the Nodes to part of AD Domain Secret: The secrets manager secret to use must be in format: '{Domain: <domain.name>, UserID: 'Admin', Password: '<password>'}' (From cdk-skylight.AwsManagedMicrosoftAd Object).
+Method to configure the Nodes to part of AD Domain Secret: The secrets manager secret to use must be in format: '{Domain: <domain.name>, UserID: 'Admin', Password: '<password>'}' (From cdk-skylight.AwsManagedMicrosoftAdR53 Object).

 ###### `adParametersStore`<sup>Required</sup> <a name="adParametersStore" id="cdk-skylight.compute.WindowsEKSNodes.addAdDependency.parameter.adParametersStore"></a>

-- *Type:* cdk-skylight.authentication.IAwsManagedMicrosoftAdParameters
+- _Type:_ cdk-skylight.authentication.IAwsManagedMicrosoftAdParameters

 ---